pnp/cli-microsoft365/docs/manual/docs/cmd/spo/list/list-view-field-add.md

 ## Remarks

-To update a list view, you have to first log in to a SharePoint Online site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.
+To add the specified field to list view, you have to first log in to a SharePoint Online site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 ## Examples